jhudsl/OLD_Cancer_informatics_for_PIs/docs/02-informatics_leadership.md

 ### Mentoring underrepresented students

 Analyses of scientific article authorship indicate that women are underrepresented in computational biology.
 This may be in part due to gender bias by research leadership in hiring female students ^[2](https://doi.org/10.1371/journal.pcbi.1005134)^.
 Furthermore, women are more likely to be authors on papers where the last author is also female.
 Therefore, having fewer research leaders in computational biology may be responsible for fewer female computational biology mentees if females students are either more likely to be recruited or are more likely themselves to consider positions with a female role model as the research leader ^[2](https://doi.org/10.1371/journal.pcbi.1005134)^.
-Indeed training about bias awareness has been shown  (hmmm somehting about stelter et al paper...about cultural training etc... very good paper)
+Indeed training about bias awareness has been shown  (hmmm something about stelter et al paper...about cultural training etc... very good paper)

 Indeed, research of females and other underrepresented groups in STEM including students with disabilities and of certain racial and ethnic groups suggests that role models of underrepresented populations are particularly important for recruiting and keeping students interested in fields where they may feel like an outsider ^[3](https://doi.org/10.1111/nyas.14470)^.
 One strategy to encourage students of underrepresented populations is to provide students with exposure to such role models through regular seminars where scientists who represent these populations are prominent^[4](https://doi.org/10.1641/B570705)^.